Italy 2017: Introduction

 Overall a nice dining establishment with excellent service and good food although slightly overpriced for what it is.

 Our son loved the kids club at Rome Cavalieri!
-He know where it was and how to get there and wanted to go in every time we were near by.
+He knew where it was and how to get there and wanted to go in every time we were near by.
 It was also nice to let him have fun and burn some energy.

 Sometimes the large room was empty and sometimes during meal times it was more crowded.
 It seemed kids could eat meals in the room complimentary.
 Our son had chicken nuggets in the kids club one time.